The-Notebookinator/notebookinator/docs.typ

   "cover",
   [`<function>`],
   default: none,
   [ A function that returns the cover of the notebook.
-Must take context as input. ], )
+Must take ctx as input. ], )
 #def-arg(
   "frontmatter-entry",
   [`<function>`],
   default: none,
   [ A function that returns a frontmatter entry.
-Must take context and body as
+Must take ctx and body as input. ], )
-    input. ],
-)
 #def-arg(
   "body-entry",
   [`<function>`],
   default: none,
   [ A function that returns a body entry.
-Must take context and body as input. ], )
+Must take ctx and body as input. ], )
 #def-arg(
   "appendix-entry",
   [`<function>`],
   default: none,
   [ A function that returns a appendix entry.
-Must take context and body as input. ], )
+Must take ctx and body as input. ], )

-=== Context <context>
+=== Context <ctx>

 Provides information to a callback about how it's being called.